microsoft/FluidFramework/docs/content/docs/data-structures/task-manager.md

   console.log(`Client was assigned task: ${taskId}`);
   if (taskId === myTaskId) {
-    // Now that we are assigned the task we can begin executing the code. executeTask();
+    // Now that we are assigned the task we can begin executing the code.
+    // We assume that complete() is called at the end of executeTask(). executeTask();
   }
 }